 These words all mean the same thing:The person you’ve assigned to make decisions on your behalf, if you become too ill or injured to do so.

 This is a very tricky, trying and emotional decision for anyone to make, and it’s more than likely that someone else WILL have to make that decision if you’ve not made your wishes clear

 Substitute decision-making is the norm rather than the exception.

 “50% of life-prolonging decisions are made by the substitute decisions maker, and often at the most emotionally trying time – in the Intensive Care Unit (ICU)”

 Consider carefully who that ‘someone’ [substitute, surrogate, proxy or agent] will be: if you haven’t spoken to them about what you would like, and made sure they’re as comfortable as possible in carrying out your wishes, research shows that PTSD – Post Traumatic Stress Disorder – is a common amongst those assigned to make those difficult decisions..

-When completing your Advance Directives such as BestEndings, consider sharing with everyone who matters, including your health care professionals, and putting a copy in a plastic bag in your fridge, with a Vial of Life sticker on the fridge door alerting any Emergency Response paramedic that your paperwork’s in the fridge.
+When planning your Advance Directives using BestEndings, consider sharing with everyone who matters, including your health care professionals, and putting a copy in a plastic bag in your fridge, with a Vial of Life sticker on the fridge door alerting any Emergency Response paramedic that your paperwork’s in the fridge.

 Remember: As long as you are able to make your own decisions you can change your mind at any time